 We’ve prepared this salary sacrifice calculator for general information purposes only.
 It’s based on 2015/2016 marginal tax rates, our interpretation of tax laws, and includes the Medicare Levy.
 It uses the relevant PAYG withholding tax coefficients to calculate the tax payable.
 Rounding will occur which may cause a variance to actual tax paid.
 This may differ from your final tax liability for the financial year.

 If you have an Accumulation account, you’ll need to be aware of the 15% contributions tax, which applies to salary sacrifice contributions as they are paid into superannuation.
-From 1 July 2012, if your total annual income, including concessional contributions, exceeds $300,000, tax at 30% will apply to contributions above the $300,000 threshold.
+From 1 July 2017, if your adjusted income1 exceeds $250,000, a tax rate of 30% will apply to concessional contributions above the $250,000 threshold.
 The contributions tax is not included in the above calculation and therefore less money than indicated would actually accumulate in your account.
-However, you can increase your superannuation benefits by making additional voluntary contributions.
+However, you can increase your superannuation benefits by making additional voluntary contributions (just make sure you don't go over the contributions cap though).

 The calculator doesn’t replace personal financial advice and you should seek specific professional advice prior to acting on any information.
 We also recommend you read our disclaimer.